danielricci/solitaire/README.md

 + Java SE 8 JRE [1.8.0_181 SDK]
 + Java SE 8 JRE [1.8.0_201]

-Bugs and other issues/questions/concers/praises should be written to me at thedanny09@icloud.com
+Bugs and other issues should be written to me at thedanny09@icloud.com